etiennepinchon/magixjs-npm/README.md

 Then:
 > Import 'MyFirstView', ->

-> say 'imported'
+> log 'imported'

-## In case you are wondering, 'say' is the print method, short and cool ;)
+## In case you are wondering, 'log' is the print method, short and cool ;)

-> say 'something :P'
+> log 'something :P'

 # Documentation / help